fidgetboyrolly/fidgetboyrolly/README.md

 🎮 **Featured Project**
 Check out my pride and joy: [Fidgetland Minigames and More](https://fidgetboyrolly.github.io/fidgetland-minigames-and-more/)
-It’s a collection of fun minigames—perfect for anyone who wants to procrastinate productively!
+It’s a webstie for my minecraft server

 🕵️ **The Mystery Coder**
 My real name?
 That’s top secret.
 Some mysteries are better left unsolved.
 (It makes me sound cooler, right?)